joonjoon

 Korean Spicy Seafood Noodle Soup (Jjamppong):

-Jjamppong (짬뽕) is a Korean noodle soup with red, spicy seafood- or pork-based broth flavored with gochutgaru (chili powder).
+Jjamppong (Korean: 짬뽕; Hanja: 攙烹) is a Chinese-style Korean noodle soup with red, spicy seafood- or pork-based broth flavored with gochugaru (chili powder).
 Common ingredients include onions, garlic, Korean zucchini, carrots, cabbages, squid, mussels, and pork.
+The dish was inspired by Chinese cuisine.

 I make it with mussels, shrimp and calamari, but one of the frozen mixed seafood packs works too.